puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-The full path of a directory where POST requests are saved during authentication.
+Full path of a directory where POST requests are saved during authentication.

 Default value: $::apache::params::mellon_post_directory